unicef/publicgoods-toolkit/introduction.md

 schools](https://media.un.org/en/asset/k17/k17a9bg6o8).

-(TODO: confirm Philippines used CoWIN, I couldn't hear clearly in the presentation but it makes sense)
+(TODO: confirm Philippines used CoWIN, I couldn't hear clearly in the presentation or confirm quickly through a search but it makes sense)

-Open source and open data provide an "off the shelf", low friction model for collaboration to create and manage digital goods.
+Open source and open data provide an "off the shelf," low friction model for collaboration to create and manage digital goods.
 These collaborations -- often around foundational, shared infrastructure -- lower barriers to entry, encourage innovation in areas of more value,